What are Power Skills? The Newest Secret Weapon for Customer Retention

 Recently, however, the fight against churn has become much more intense.
 Customers are more educated than ever, and their expectations are high: a rising number expect fast, personalized service that’s consistent, no matter who they speak to in your organization.
 They’re not looking for a purely AI-driven customer experience, either: they want a human touch, and they’re willing to pay extra for a human connection.

-Power skills are the secret weapon that can boost customer retention by buildings trust between your team and your customers.
+Power skills are the secret weapon that can boost customer retention by building trust between your team and your customers.

 What are power skills?